Activities and Activism

 Many BKs report physical, emotional and spiritual benefits after becoming vegan.
 Nevertheless, changing long-held beliefs and practices is "not like going to your aunties house"!

-Brahma Kumaris Environment Initiative
+Brahma Kumaris Environment Initiative (BKEI)

 Environment and Destruction - Care and Karma